William Shatner: 1966–1969: Star Trek on television

-1970–1978: overcoming typecasting
+1970–1978: Overcoming typecasting

-In the early 1970s, in the immediate aftermath of the cancellation of Star Trek in 1969, Shatner experienced difficulty in finding employment, having become somewhat typecast as James Tiberius Kirk.
-With very little money and few acting prospects, he lost his home and was for a time so poor that he was reduced to living in a truck-bed camper in the San Fernando Valley.
-He refers to this part of his life as "that period", a humbling time during which he would take any odd job, including small party appearances, to support his family.
+In the early 1970s, in the immediate aftermath of the cancellation of Star Trek in 1969, Shatner had difficulty finding employment, being somewhat typecast as James Tiberius Kirk.
+With very little money and few acting prospects, he was for a time so poor that he was reduced to living in a truck-bed camper between theater jobs.

 Shatner's film work in this phase of his career was limited to such B-movies as Roger Corman's Big Bad Mama (1974), the horror film The Devil's Rain (1975) and Kingdom of the Spiders (1977).
-On television, he made a critically praised appearance as a prosecutor in a 1971 PBS adaptation of Saul Levitt's play The Andersonville Trial, and was also seen in major parts in the movies The People (1972) and The Horror at 37,000 Feet (1973).
+On television, he made a critically praised appearance as a prosecutor in a 1971 PBS adaptation of Saul Levitt's play The Andersonville Trial and was also seen in major parts in the movies The People (1972) and The Horror at 37,000 Feet (1973).
 He had a starring role too in the western-themed secret agent series Barbary Coast during 1975 and 1976, and appeared as a guest of the week in many popular shows of that decade, including Columbo, Ironside, Kung Fu, Mission: Impossible, The Rookies and The Six Million Dollar Man.
 One of the special skills that Shatner was able to offer to casting directors was an expertise in a martial art: he was taught American Kenpo karate by the black belt Tom Bleecker, who had in turn been trained by the founder of American Kenpo, Ed Parker.